-The "D" grade stands for marginal performance; i.e. it is the minimum passing grade in any course.
-The minimum marks for award of "D" grade are 30%.
+The 'D' grade stands for marginal performance; i.e. it is the minimum passing grade in any course.
+The minimum marks for award of 'D' grade are 30%.
 However, individual course coordinators may set a higher marks requirement.

-F Grade
+F Grade11

-"F" grade denotes poor & very poor performance, i.e. failing a course.
-"F" grade is awarded in case of:
+'F' grade denotes poor & very poor performance.
+'F' grade is awarded in case of:

-- (a) UFM - (b) Debarred due to short fall in attendance (see Attendance Rules). - (c) Missing / not appearing in End Semester Examination.
+- (a) Fail in a course - (b) UFM - (c) Debarred due to short fall in attendance (see Attendance Rules). - (d) Missing / not appearing in End Semester Examination.

-A student has to repeat all compulsory (core) courses in which she/he obtains "F" grades, until a passing grade is obtained.
-For the other (elective) courses in which "F" grades have been obtained, the student may take the same course or any other course from the same category.
+A student has to repeat all compulsory (core) courses in which she/he obtains 'F' grades, until a passing grade is obtained.
+For the other (elective) courses in which 'F' grades have been obtained, the studentmay take the same course or any other course from the same category.